-However, some of the full service payment providers like Stripe and Braintree allow you to send card details directly from your customer’s browser to the provider meaning that it never hits your server.
+However, some payment service providers allow you to send card details directly from your customer’s browser to the provider, meaning that it never hits your server.
 This makes the payment process much simpler for your customers without imposing any more requirements on you.

 10. Can the payment gateway be used with your existing/planned integrations?

-If, after asking all of these questions, you still haven't found a payment gateway which meets your requirements there are some other options you can consider.
-Our guide to recurring payments compares each of the main online payment options on costs, ease of access, international reach, timings, support etc. helping you to find the right option for you.
+If after asking all of these questions you still haven't found a payment gateway which meets your requirements, there are some other options you can consider.
+Our guide to recurring payments compares each of the main online payment options on costs, ease of access, international reach, timings, support, and more.